 Winter Navigation Research

 Keeping the ice class rules up to date and preparing for future challenges in Baltic winter navigation requires constant research and development work.
-Therefore, Traficom, the Finnish Fairway Agency as well as the Swedish Maritime Administration fund yearly research projects that aim to benefit winter navigation.
+Therefore, Finnish Transport and Communications Agency (Traficom), Finnish Transport Infrastructure Agency (Väylävirasto), Swedish Maritime Authority (SMA) and the Swedish Transport Agency (Transportstyrelsen) fund yearly research projects that aim to benefit winter navigation.
 The call for papers is published each June and funding decisions are made each October.

 Results of the research projects are published in the series Winter Navigation Research Reports.
 The publications are available through Traficom's website .

-Finnish Transport and Communications Agency (Traficom), Finnish Transport Infrastructure Agency, Swedish Maritime Authority (SMA) and the Swedish Transport Agency invite research institutions to apply for financing for winter navigation research projects for 2020.
-The special research topics for 2020 are towing arrangements of merchant vessels.
-Applications should be submitted using the provided form no later than 13.9.2019 to Traficom and SMA.
+Finnish Transport and Communications Agency (Traficom), Finnish Transport Infrastructure Agency, Swedish Maritime Authority (SMA) and the Swedish Transport Agency invite research institutions to apply for financing for winter navigation research projects for 2024.
+Applications should be submitted using the provided form no later than 17.12.2023 to Traficom and SMA.

 Regulations concerning ice classes